-Joelisoa RATSIRARSON is a Full Professor in Forestry and Environment at the Agricultural Sciences high shool of Antananarivo University (ESSA).
-He is an Associate Research Scientist in the Department of Anthropology at Yale University (USA).
-He is former Vice-president of the University of Antananarivo and former Chairman of the Board of Directors of ESSA, the National Office for the Environment (NEB), among others.
-He is also a former Research Fellow at the Department of Zoology at the University of Cambridge (England) and at the School of Forestry and Environmental Studies at Yale University.
+Joelisoa Ratsirarson is a Professor of Forestry and Environmental Studies at the School of Agronomy of the University of Antananarivo (ESSA).
+He is an Associate Research Scientist in the Anthropology Department of Yale University (USA).
+He is former Vice-President of the University of Antananarivo and former Secretary General of the Ministry of the Environment.
+He was Chairman of the Board of ESSA, the National Office for the Environment (ONE), among others.
+He is not only a former Research Fellow of the School of Forestry at Yale University (USA) but also the Zoology Department of the University of Cambridge (England).

 TreasurerTiana RAMPARANY RAMANARIVOSOA, Inspector of the Treasury, is the National Coordinator of the Inclusive Finance within the Ministry of Finance of Madagascar.
 She has a background in the economic, financial and accounting domains.
 Knowing the reality of the Malagasy population through diverse missions on the ground, in particular in rural areas, she continues to contribute with several stakeholders to promote access of the vulnerable populations to the financial services.

-Jimmy Ramiandrison holds a Master of Business Administration from Georgia State University/USA and is a graduate in Advanced Accounting at INSCAE Antananarivo.
-He was Chairman of the Board of Directors of FIARO.
-Jimmy Ramiandrison was also Managing Director of ARO Insurance.
+Jimmy Ramiandrison holds a Master of Business Administration from Georgia State University (USA) and is a graduate in Advanced Accounting at INSCAE Antananarivo.
+He is a former Chairman of the Board of FIARO and also former Executive Director of the Insurance ARO.
 He has extensive experience in the renewable energy and environmental industries.
-Finally, Jimmy Ramiandrison has skills in negotiation, sustainable development, corporate social responsibility, business planning and operations management.
+He has skills in negotiation, sustainable development, corporate social responsibility, business planning and operations management.

-Tody Flavien is a management consultant.
-He is a graduate of superior Institute of management in Rennes, France.
-He is currently a member of the Commission for Banking and Financial Supervision at the Central Bank of Madagascar.
-Tody Flavien was also Director General of INSCAE and teaches at the University of Tamatave.
+Tody Flavien is a Management consultant.
+He is a graduate of Institute of Management in Rennes, France.
+He was a member of the Commission for Banking and Financial Supervision at the Central Bank of Madagascar.
+Tody Flavien is the former Director General of INSCAE and Faculty members of the University of Toamasina

-Laurette Herminerasoavahiny is an expert in Biodiversity and has worked at the Ministry of the Environment.
-It initiated and designed the creation of the System of Protected Areas in Madagascar (SAPM), and initiated the new Code of Protected Areas (COAP) in Madagascar.
+Laurette H. Rasoavahiny is an expert in Biodiversity conservation and has worked at the Ministry of the Environment for several years.
+She helped to design the creation of the System of Protected Areas in Madagascar (SAPM), and has initiated the new Act of Protected Areas (COAP) in Madagascar.

-Honoré is a freelance consultant in legal, judicial, public law, private law, etc. He continued his studies at the University of Jean Molin Lion to obtain the Doctorate of State in business law.
-Honoré has been Chairman of the Business Law Reform Commission at the Department of Justice since 2012.
-He is a member of the Adoption Advisory Committee at the Central Adoption Agency of the Ministry of Population.
-Honored with very good knowledge of environmental law.
-He was professor of environmental law at the University of Antananarivo and the Catholic University of Madagascar.
+Honoré is a freelance consultant in legal, judicial, public law, private law, etc. He continued his studies at the University of Jean Molin Lion to obtain the PhD Doctorate in Business law.
+Honoré has been Chairman of the Business Law Reform Commission at the Ministry of Justice since 2012.
+He is member of the Adoption Advisory Committee at the Central Adoption Agency of the Ministry of Population.
+He is former Professor of environmental law at the University of Antananarivo as well as the Catholic University of Madagascar.

 Winifred Fitzgerald is currently Senior Advisor, External Relations, in the Ambatovy Sustainable Development Division.
 She was National Representative of the Better U Foundation and Executive Director of the Harvard Center for Population and Development Studies.
 She had previously worked for Catholic Relief Services in Egypt and Cameroon (Central Africa Office) and for the United Nations Development Programme (UNDP) in Benin.
-An administrator with the Tany Meva Foundation, she is also a board member of the American Chamber of Commerce (Amcham) and the Canadian Chamber of Commerce and Cooperation (Cancham).
+She is board member of the American Chamber of Commerce (Amcham) and the Canadian Chamber of Commerce and Cooperation (Cancham).